MUS 257/457/857 Syllabus (EKU Guitar Ensemble)

 - All EKU guitar department recordings are the sole property of the EKU department of

-All dress rehearsals are at 3:30 PM the day of the concert in the assigned venue.
+All dress rehearsals are at 3:30 PM the day of the concert in the assigned venue, unless otherwise announced.

 - It is assumed that ensemble parts will be practiced and carefully considered.
 I am fairly adept at knowing whether or not parts have been practiced.
 I can also tell the difference between a nervous student struggling to play something that they have practiced and a student that is really unprepared.
 If a student comes to ensemble unprepared they will be sent to the practice room to work on the assignment.
 Three or more unprepared rehearsals lowers your semester grade by one letter.